chr1st1ank/blog/_posts/2021-05-06-Envoy-sidecar-configuration-generator.md

 If multiple backends are available they can simply be added to the `ln_endpoints` section and Envoy automatically handles load balancing and fails over to the remaining backend if one is down.

 ## Summary
+When doing my first steps with Envoy I was missing a simple way to start learning how Envoy works in a practical way.
+So I created the config file generator in order for others to have an easier start.
+All the configuration options available work out-of-the-box with a [docker-compose setup hosted on github](https://github.com/chr1st1ank/blog/tree/main/code/2021-05-06-envoy-sidecar-configuration-generator).
+It includes a minimal Python API running in a docker container and an Envoy sidecar.
+So for testing one can spin both up with `docker-compose up` and experiment with the different options.

+The Envoy team also provides a [config file generator](https://www.envoyproxy.io/docs/envoy/latest/operations/tools/config_generator) for multiple use-cases.
+It needs a little bit of setup, but then it gives more options and the results are easier reproducible than with the simple online version above.